kof/nodetime/README.md

 `resume([seconds])` - activates the profiler for a given duration.
 If no `seconds` argument is specified, defaults to 180 seconds.

+`filter(test)` - sets sample filter.
+Filter makes it possible to restrict emitted samples. `test` is a function, which return true or false indicating wether to keep the sample or not, eg.

+    nodetime.filter(function(sample) {
+      return (sample._ms >= 100); // the sample is ignored if request took less than 100 ms
+    })

 ### Events: